Jessicavazm/t3-revision-pt2/README.md

 ## Classes components
 Classes were introduced in ES6 as a cleaner and more readable way to create objects and manage inheritance.
 They're essentially syntactic sugar over JavaScript's prototype-based inheritance.

+- Classes require a render() method because it is a core part of how class components function.
+The render() method is responsible for returning the JSX that defines what should be displayed in the DOM.

 Definition:
 - Created using the class keyword.
 - Name in conventional: Camel case + first letter in Capital